Full Frame vs Crop Sensor, which is best? How much does it matter?

-Is this the thing that takes you to the next level?
+Is a full frame vs Crop Sensor the thing that takes you to the next level?

 If you’re always critiquing your work, or worse comparing your work to others, you’re almost always going to find a reason to explain why you aren’t getting the results that you want or hoped for.